miloszmisiek/ci-pp4-one_team/README.md

 ![Profile Dashboard Photo](documentation/features/profile-dashboard.png)

-Every user has access to his private dashboard which consits of:
+Every user has access to his private dashboard which consists of:
 - **Dashboard** message for the current user
 - **Selections** section:
-  - *Account* subsection - gives user ability to edit and delete his account.
+  - *Account* subsection - gives the user ability to edit and delete his account.
-    - Edit Button redirects to Edit Profile page
+    - Edit Button redirects to the Edit Profile page
-    - Delete Button allows users to permanently delete their accounts - user must confirm his choice in browsers built-in confirm box.
+    - Delete Button allows users to permanently delete their accounts - the user must confirm his choice in the browser's built-in confirm box.

       ![Delete Message Photo](documentation/features/delete-defensive.png)